-All parish council owned equipped play areas and open space receive a weekly inspection from a member of the parish council for wear and tear, litter hazards and damage.
+All parish council owned equipped play areas and open space receive a weekly inspection from a member of parish council staff for wear and tear, litter hazards and damage.
 The public are welcome to report any issues they identify, at any time, to the parish clerk whose contact number is provided at each site or on this policy.